-This appendix for the fourth issue of The Quarterly Debt Monitor updates all of the standard tables and figures contained within the initial issue of the report.
-The summary report presents a subset of the following figures.
+This appendix for the third issue of The Quarterly Debt Monitor updates all of the standard tables and figures contained within the initial issue of the report.
+The summary report presents a subset of the following figures in addition to a special section.
 In contrast, the appendix provides the same figures each quarter updated with the latest data.
 This allows readers to follow developments for figures of interest.
 The label numbers of the figures in the summary report will not necessarily match those of the same figures in the appendix.
 The appendix is structured as follows: